Some posts contain compensated links. Please read this disclaimer for more info.

 There is another cave worth seeing in Kythira – the impressive Cave of Kalamos.
-And, like the Cave of Agia Sofia, this cave also houses a small church – the Church of Agia Sofia which is found at the entrance of the cave.
+Like the Cave of Agia Sofia, this cave also houses a small church – the Church of Agia Sofia, which is found at the cave entrance.
 You will marvel at the idea of the work this must have taken to build.

 The cave and church were dated using the Neolithic ceramics, which were found in the cave believed to be from the 6th Century.

 The castle is actually a medieval village that was inhabited until the 1950s.
 It is also called “Kato Hora” and is very interesting because much of the building is still preserved relatively well.

 This is one of the least-populated islands in Greece with just a population of 1400.
 The island is also small at around 75 km2 and has plenty of beaches.
 One of the most popular beaches on Serifos would be Livadakia Beach, this sandy beach is lined by cedar trees, perfect to take a break from the scorching summer sun.
 Serifos is easy to get from Athens, with ferries leaving from Athens’ main port, Piraeus.

 This is one of those little known Greek islands that we wonder about – as in, why is it not more popular?